-White Horse Insurance Ireland dac is owned by Thomas Cook Money Limited and both companies are part of the Thomas Cook Group.
+White Horse Insurance Ireland dac (“we” “our” or “us”) is part of the Thomas Cook Group.

-We collect certain personal data about you and about any other person you include on your policy.
+We collect and use certain personal data about you and about any other person you include on your policy.
 The sort of personal data we collect is information that you provide to us, that we collect from you or observe about you, or that we obtain from other sources.
-Read on to find out more..
+Read on to find out more...

-When you make a purchase or enquiry we will ask you for your name, address, e-mail address, telephone number, date of birth, security questions and certain other information (such as destination of travel).
+When you make a purchase or seek a quotation we will ask you for your personal information which may include your name, address, e-mail address, telephone number, date of birth, bank account details or payment card details, security questions and certain other information (such as destination of travel).
+In addition to collecting personal information about you, we may also collect personal information about other people you wish to insure on the policy.
 We need to collect this information in order to provide the products and other services you are requesting.
-We provide this information to White Horse so that they can underwrite and manage your insurance policy.
+Where you have bought your insurance from a third party distributor, we will receive these details directly from the third party.

-If you enter a competition or promotion, complete a survey, or if you report a problem with any of our Digital Channels, we will collect your name and relevant contact information and any other personal information you choose to give us.
+If you enter a competition or promotion, complete a survey, or if you report a problem with any of our Services, we will collect your name and relevant contact information and any other personal information you choose to give us.

-If, when using our Digital Channels, you search on our website or provide any of your personal data (including telephone number or e-mail address), but do not make a purchase, we will keep and use the data you’ve provided for a limited time and purpose, as mentioned below.
+If, when using our Services, you search on our website or provide any of your personal data (including telephone number or e-mail address), but do not make a purchase, we will keep and use the data you’ve provided for a limited time and purpose, as mentioned below.

 To help us keep your information current, accurate and complete, please ensure you tell us if anything needs to be changed.

-Based on how you have used our Digital Channels in the past and your activity on our website, apps and social media channels, we collect the following personal data about you:
+Based on how you have used our Services in the past and your activity on our website, social media channels, we collect the following personal data about you: